 Turf damage is usually more severe if there is a deficiency of nitrogen.
 Disease fungi are spread from one area to another by water, wind, mowers, other equipment or shoes.

-Practices that promote healthy lawns will help to reduce the occurrence of this foliar disease.
+Practices that promote a healthy lawn will help to reduce the occurrence of this fungal disease.
+For example: